Be very careful with overly attractive returns.

 This kind of Ponzi scheme is, unfortunately, widespread.

-Finally, on Atrad.io, you can withdraw all of your funds each month, free of charge.
+Finally, on Atrad.io, you can withdraw all or part of your funds each month.
 This can also give you time to think more about it while you put your money to work.